Albert0i/Redis-Stack-Tutorial/README.md

 The reason is simple, by keeping everything on the top level, a constant access time is attained using primary key access, this make Redis a good candidate for application which requires extremely fast response time.
 In addition to *key-value pair*, Redis provides abundant data structures such as *list*, *set*, *sorted set*, *hash* etc. Add-on *RediJSON* module enables manipulation of JSON objects effectively; *RediSearch* module enables searching complex JSON objects using secondary index, which renders a tremendous utility boost and virtually evolves towards a full-fledged multi-model database.

-Fortunately, RedisInsight has a *Tree view* option to mock-up everything provided that you named objects properly.
+RedisInsight has a *Tree view* option to mock-up everything provided that you named objects properly.

 ![alt - Tree View](img/RedisInsight_treeview.JPG)

-By default, redis store all value in string format, even though you can perform numeric operation on them.
+RDBMS support large amount of datatypes, this mainly regards to data storage.
+On the other hand, *string* is the unique data type in redis, but the real power lies on intrinsic [Abstract Data Type](https://en.wikipedia.org/wiki/Abstract_data_type).
+To solve any non-trivial problem, certain data structures have to be involved.
+All modern programming languages equipped with library to handle queue, stack, list, dictionary, collection,... etc. but Redis provides them in database level.

 ![alt redis-cli](img/redis-cli.JPG)